 Publishers, Project Reports and Book Launches at ISSEME 2023

-The following publishers will attend ISSEME 2023:
+The following publishers attended ISSEME 2023:

-The following project will deliver reports:
+The following project delivered reports:

 - Electronic Corpus of Homilies in Old English (ECHOE)